yashksaini-coder/global-agent-hackathon-may-2025/README.md

 All the prizes will be awarded at the end of the hackathon.

+Judges: Aditi

 ## Credits

 ### Browserbase - $1200 value:

 - Startup plan for free for a whole year to the best project built using Browserbase

+Judges: Lindsay Gilson

 ### Exa - Free $50 credits for everyone:

 Every participant gets free $50 Exa API credits!

 - To get the credits use the coupon code `EXA50API` by heading to the [Exa API Dashboard](https://dashboard.exa.ai/billing).

 ### Best use of Firecrawl:

 - Every one is entitled to 5k Firecrawl credits, enter the coupon code `hackathon5k` on the [Firecrawl Dashboard](https://www.firecrawl.dev/app/settings)

 ### Best use of Mem0:

 - Mem0 is offering pro plan for free for 3 months to the best project built using Mem0. ([details coming soon](/resources/mem0.md))

+Judges: Taranjeet Singh

 ### MCP Run: